jpwogaman/template.io/README.md

 ### 2. Add Generic Remote

-In Studio Setup, create a new Generic Remote by clicking "Add Device"
+1. Open Cubase and navigate to `Studio > Studio Setup`.
+2. In the `Studio Setup` window, click on `Add Device` and select `Generic Remote`.

-Set the MIDI Output to OSC3 and import **template-io-generic-remote.xml**
+3. Set the `MIDI Output` to `OSC3`.
+4. Click on `Import` and select the `template-io-generic-remote.xml` file.

+This generic remote setup in Cubase is configured to transmit `Control Code 126 at Value 1 on Channel 1 on Port OSC3` every time a MIDI track is selected.

 ![Generic Remote Setup](./assets/Images/template-io-generic-remote.png)

-This generic remote tells Cubase to transmit `Control Code 126 at Value 1 on Channel 1 on Port OSC3` every time a MIDI track is selected.

 In our custom module, every time Open Stage Control receives this exact MIDI signal, it will send `Control Code 127 at Value 127 on Channel 1 on Port OSC4` back to Cubase.